LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

+### News

+As of June 3rd 2024 this plugin is GIMP 2.99.19 ready and can co-exist with GEGL Effects continual and GEGL Effects classic

-## THIS IS A MODIFIED BRANCH OF GEGL EFFECTS CE THAT DOES ADVANCE TEXT STYLING
+## GEGL Effects Experimental - A MODIFIED BRANCH OF GEGL EFFECTS CE THAT DOES SUPER ADVANCE TEXT STYLING

 It is the same as normal GEGL Effects CE with the exception of an 8th tab in its menu drop down list that includes a list of all major text styling plugins of mine that can be used inside GEGL Effects.
 So it requires a lot more plugins then just bevel, inner glow and glass over text.